Spectral Analysis for Semantic Segmentation with Applications on Feature Truncation and Weak Annotation: Validation and Applications

-We can see from Fig.~\ref{Fig:spec_grad} that $\frac{{\partial y(\nu_i)}}{{\partial x(\nu_j)}}$ for the convolution, ReLU and bilinear up-sampling are delta function for all $\nu_i$, which is consistent with our discussion for Eq.~\ref{Eq:convlayer_spec_grad}.
-Moreover, clearly from Fig.~\ref{Fig:spec_grad_deeplab} and Fig.~\ref{Fig:spec_grad_dan}, the spectral gradient $\frac{{\partial {\mathcal{L}}_{ce}(\nu_i)}}{{\partial x(\nu_j)}}$ that accumulating all the operations in the decoder module can be well approximated by the delta function.
-These results verify the approximation of Eq.~\ref{Eq:ce_spec_grad} and agrees the discussion in section~\ref{ssec:method_spec_grad} that the feature component at frequency $\nu_i$ only affects ${\mathcal{L}}_{ce}(\nu)$ at the frequency near $\nu_i$, which enable us to further consider the removal of redundant high-frequency feature in section~\ref{ssec:exp_feat_trunc}.
+Obviously, one can see that the SpG $\frac{{\partial y(\nu_i)}}{{\partial x(\nu_j)}}$ of the convolution, ReLU and bilinear up-sampling is a delta function, for all $\nu_i$, from Fig.~\ref{Fig:spec_grad}.
+These results are consistent with our discussion for Eq.~\ref{Eq:convlayer_spec_grad}.
+Moreover, clearly from Fig.~\ref{Fig:spec_grad_deeplab} and Fig.~\ref{Fig:spec_grad_dan}, the SpG $\frac{{\partial {\mathcal{L}}_{ce}(\nu_i)}}{{\partial x(\nu_j)}}$ that accumulating all the operations in the decoder module can also be well approximated by the delta function.
+These results verify the approximation of Eq.~\ref{Eq:ce_spec_grad} and agrees with our discussion in section~\ref{ssec:method_spec_grad} that the feature component at frequency $\nu_i$ only affects ${\mathcal{L}}_{ce}$ at the frequency near $\nu_i$.
+Together with observations that the SSNNs capture the low-frequency features more effectively and $\mathcal{L}_{ce}$ is mainly contributed by low frequencies, the above results inspire us to further consider the removal of redundant high-frequency features in section~\ref{ssec:exp_feat_trunc}.